Event at the National Institute of Standards and Technology (NIST) Center for Neutron Research

 On February 9, 2021, the NRC began a Special Inspection to examine NIST’s response to the event.
 Since then, the NRC inspectors and additional NRC technical experts have been monitoring NIST’s response to the event using onsite inspections at the reactor, virtual attendance of meetings, and remote inspection of documents.
 The NRC issued an interim inspection report on April 14, 2021.
-The NRC may issue additional interim reports and will issue a final inspection report after concluding the special inspection.
+The final special inspection team report was issued on March 16, 2022, and is discussed in detail below.

 On February 10, 2021, NIST conducted a public meeting to inform the local community about the event.
 Several NRC staff attended the meeting to help address public questions and concerns.
 Questions and answers from the meeting are available on NIST's website.

 As required by the NRC license for the reactor, NIST submitted a report on February 16, 2021, that described the circumstances of the event.
 NIST updated the report on March 4, 2021, revising the concentration of airborne radioactive material released during the event slightly upward, but releases were still a small fraction of the regulatory limits.

 On March 2, 2021, NIST notified NRC that the temperature of one fuel element exceeded the safety limit during the event and submitted an additional report to the NRC on March 5, 2021.
 The report explained that a complete evaluation of the conditions in the reactor and cause of the event will likely take several months.
 NIST provided an update to Event Report #55120 on May 7, 2021, and submitted a follow-up written report on May 13, 2021, with a preliminary analysis of the cause of the event.
 The report also notified NRC that NIST did not meet several operational requirements in the facility license during the event, in addition to exceeding the fuel temperature safety limit.
 NRC regulations require NIST to receive approval from the NRC before restarting the reactor.